vmlaker/hello-websocket/README.rst

 hello-websocket
 ===============

-Webcam over WebSocket in Python, using OpenCV and `Tornado <http://www.tornadoweb.org>`_.
+Webcam over websocket in Python, using OpenCV and `Tornado <http://www.tornadoweb.org>`_.

 Details